Amazon Timestream

 Next datastream_corp/run.sh

-waits for the instance to be ready and provisions it using SSH:
+waits for the instance to be ready and :

-It inserts a few system metrics into a bucket and retrieves them back to show that the connection with the InfluxDB database is working.
+It to show that the connection with the InfluxDB database is working.

 Sensitive business data in the InfluxDB database is only accessible to Metrics Corp. and Datastream Corp.
-All data is encrypted with strong forward secrecy as it moves through the Internet.
-The communication channel is mutually authenticated and authorized.
+All data is with strong forward secrecy as it moves through the Internet.
+The communication channel is and .
 Keys and credentials are automatically rotated.
 Access to connect with InfluxDB can be easily revoked.